SystemSpace/Compendium/compendium.rst

 If everything is a simulation, is there the potential at all to see the future?
    There is, but not in LFE as LFX is always live.

+Given that LFE and Life are to some extent "simulations" within Systemspace, does that mean that they are inherently predictable chaotic systems and not truly random?
+If they do allow for randomness, what provides it?
+  All "randomness" is Aurora-based.
+In that sense, all is predictable by interfacing with it.
+Aurora has entity-like behaviors (whether it is sentient or not is uncertain, but assumed).

+  There are Systems which rolled their own randomizer which is not Aurora-based.

+  Life has never called the hkrbrng library so it's just pseudorandom.

+I've come to the conclusion that the entirety of Systemspace is probably entirely deterministic due to the lack of randomness.
+Would you say this is true?
+  Up to a point, yes.

 What is the smallest system?
   Some people do code golf with Systems.
 The smallest one has used 0.4 hA.